sCaleWebs/wg2022-betadiv/ROADMAP.md

 > * [speciesPool_combined_data.csv](https://github.com/SrivastavaLab/empirical_food_webs/blob/main/04_combine_metrics_climate/data/speciesPool_combined_data.csv)
 * [Geographical information](https://github.com/SrivastavaLab/empirical_food_webs/04_combine_metrics_climate/data/visitSiteDict.csv)

-- [ ] Question feasibility of the project - which obstacles we might face in the next days?
+- [x] Question feasibility of the project - which obstacles we might face in the next days?
+  - Result from discussions in the working group: It is not possible to calculate beta-diversity of interactions because interactions are assumed to happen based on co-occurrence.
-- [ ] Beta-diversity Bs, Bos and Bwn calculations - refer to [this code](https://github.com/graciellehigino/the-return-of-the-fleas/blob/master/code.jl). @graciellehigino to lead the analysis.
+- [x] ~Beta-diversity Bs, Bos and Bwn calculations - refer to [this code](https://github.com/graciellehigino/the-return-of-the-fleas/blob/master/code.jl). @graciellehigino to lead the analysis.~
-- [ ] Creative figures time (1 hour) - explore the data however you want, come up with your three best figures.
+- [x] Creative figures time (1 hour) - explore the data however you want, come up with your three best figures.
 Maps, cluster analysis, gradients, relationships with [environmental data](https://github.com/SrivastavaLab/empirical_food_webs/tree/main/02_climate_data) are some ideas.
+  - Some of the best figures are in the [working group report](https://htmlpreview.github.io/?https://github.com/sCaleWebs/wg2022-betadiv/blob/main/report.html).
-- [ ] Present and discuss your best figures.
+- [x] Present and discuss your best figures.
 Group to select 3-5 figures.
 - [ ] Write figures legends
 - [ ] Paper outline based on figures
 - [ ] Working plan moving forward (first draft deadline, submission deadline, journal, expectations and commitment)
-- [ ] Populate zotero with initial references
+- [ ] Populate Zotero with initial references